 Even though Jira wasn’t initially created for project management but rather for software development, the tool is often used for project management as well.
 Jira’s Kanban workflow system makes it convenient for managing projects, and in case your team is working on software development or other IT-related projects, choosing this tool could be just perfect.

 Helpful features: Flexible Kanban boards, roadmaps for sketching out the big picture, reporting, convenient overview of project development status, tasks automation, and templates.

 Joining the list of best project management tools for teams is another tool that wasn’t specifically built for the purpose but serves it rather well – DeskTime.
-It’s a time tracking software with many added features, including the Projects feature.
+It’s a time tracker with many added features, including the Projects feature.
 It tracks project hours and provides you with precious insight into where those work hours are spent.
-Tracked project time can then be turned into billable time and finalized into an invoice with DeskTime’s Invoicing feature.
+Tracked project time can then be turned into billable time by adding hourly rates for your team members.